Archana Joglekar

 Archana Joglekar is an Indian actress and classical dancer.
 She has acted in Marathi, Odia and Hindi films and television serials.
-Some of her noted films are Sansaar (Hindi), Eka Peksha Ek (Marathi) and Anapekshit (Marathi).
+Some of her noted films are Sansar (Hindi), Nivdung (1989),Eka Peksha Ek(1990) (Marathi) and Anapekshit (Marathi).
 She is a Kathak dancer and choreographer.
-She was trained in Kathak by her mother, Asha Joglekar, a Kathak danseuse and instructor.
+She was trained in Kathak by her mother, Asha Joglekar, a Kathak dancer and instructor.
 In 1963, her mother founded a dance school in Mumbai called Archana Nrityalaya.
 In 1999, Joglekar opened a branch of this dance school in New Jersey, US.

+Career

+She Made Her Debut in Marathi Films with Khichdi and gain Recognition with Superhit Marathi Movie Ardhangi.
+She was Cast Opposite Ajinkya Deo In Ardhangi.

+She was known for her roles in Odia, Marathi, and Hindi movies.
+She also starred alongside Arun Govil in Phoolwanti and Nitish Bharadwaj in Anpekshit.

+The actress made her mark in the movie Sansar alongside Rekha, Raj Babbar, and Anupam Kher.
+Her role as Rajni in the film earned her recognition.
+She also appeared in other Hindi movies like Mardangi, Aatank Hi Aatank, and Aag Se Khelenge.
+Her work extended to Marathi cinema, with praise for her performances in Eka Peksha Ek and Anpekshit.
+She won best actress Maharashtra state award for film Anpekshit.

+She also appeared on television shows, with roles in serials like Chunauti, Karmabhoomi, Chahat Aur Nafrat, and Kissa Shanti Ka.
+She then disappeared from the silver screen.